Eyevinn/whip-camera/README.md

 Ingests a web camera stream and sends it to a WHIP endpoint.

-The program will choose an appropriate video source to use.
-It currently does not support choosing between several appropriate sources.
+If video source device is not set the program will choose an appropriate video source device to use.

 ## Install Binary